Abe92/hemeLB-feature-extraction/Scripts/Feature-extraction/README.md

 __29th August 2016__ <br/>
 The script for data cleaning, __1238073-CLEANING.py__ is now usable and work as intended. <br/>
 It will remove any white-spaces, where in __Python__ are treated as __NaN__ (_Not-a-Number_) <br/>
-Using the function define on the script, there will be __no white-spaces between rows__
+Using the function define on the script, there will be __no white-spaces between rows__.

 # UPDATE(s) <br/>